rd2000/PowerScriptCollection/README.md

 __This function loads a custom password, if it does not exist it is created.__
 If commands do not support credentials, this function can be used to provide plain text passwords.
 The password is still only saved in encrypted form.

+## Convert Hex Columns to Decimal

+__Converts specified hex columns in a data array to decimal format.__
+This function accepts an array of PowerShell objects and a list of column names containing hexadecimal values.
+It converts the specified hexadecimal columns to decimal format without modifying the original data.

 ---